adrian-soch/tracking_webcam/README.md

 # tracking_webcam

->A small project utilizing a servo to pan a webcam to follow a target.
+> A small project utilizing computer vision to follow a target with a webcam in the horizontal plane.

 Using rosserial to communicate from host computer to arduino.
 Arduino handles servo control.

-Multiple tracking methods will be implemented, initially a colour based object detection will be deployed.
+Current tracking method is based on HSV colour detection.

 #### To-Do
 - Use a different methodto get contours (ie canny edges)